-Field staff with community and economic development responsibilities developed and conducted 98 programs that promoted community maintenance, improvement and safety.
+Field staff with community and economic development responsibilities developed and conducted 58 programs that promoted community maintenance, improvement and safety.
 The staff also made a concentrated effort throughout the year to encourage community residents to become involved in improving their surroundings.
-At least 426 community residents participated in organized activities including trimming hedges and trees and cleaning vacant lots.
-A total of 362 families adopted home beautification and maintenance practices, and 16 communities established crime watch programs.
-County staff also provided information to 122 communities to assist them in acquiring and maintaining community facilities and establishing rural water and sewer systems.
+At least 378 community residents participated in organized activities including trimming hedges and trees and cleaning vacant lots.
+A total of 153 families adopted home beautification and maintenance practices, and 8 communities established crime watch programs.
+County staff also provided information to 31 communities to assist them in acquiring and maintaining community facilities and establishing rural water and sewer systems.

 Training leaders, promoting business programs and acquiring decent housing were also emphasized in the Community and Economic Development program area.
-Approximately 246 leaders were recruited through Extension's Community Voices Leadership and Texans in Leadership programs.
-Nearly 276 leadership participants became involved in community issues.
+Approximately 293 leaders were recruited through Extension's Community Voices Leadership and Texans in Leadership programs.
+Nearly 219 leadership participants became involved in community issues.
 Extension specialists and county staff also continued to educate first time home buyers on credit worthiness, housing assistance and housing loan applications.
-Four community housing development organizations were established, and 44 individuals or families acquired satisfactory housing.
+One community housing development organization was established, and 23 individuals or families acquired satisfactory housing.
 Extension's rural business project personnel and agents continued to implement programs to establish, maintain and expand businesses.
 This staff worked in 23 counties where business development activity lags.
-Four hundred and fifty jobs were maintained in the 245 businesses to which staff provided assistance.
-Two hundred and seventy-eight new businesses were established.
+Seven hundred and thirty-one jobs were maintained in the 205 businesses to which staff provided assistance.
+One hundred and seventy-six new businesses were established.